• Skip to primary navigation

 a large bowl of seasoned oyster crackers

-A delicious seasoned cracker that makes a great homemade snack, appetizer, or soup cracker.
+A delicious seasoned cracker that is made with oyster crackers, ranch seasoning dill, garlic and celery salt.
+This is a classic Midwest recipe.
+It makes a great homemade snack, appetizer, or soup cracker.

 Servings: 20 ounces